 Most parents treat ADHD-PI as a psychiatric disorder and manage the symptoms of ADHD using counseling, stimulant medications or both.
 A number of behavioral therapies, aerobic exercises and dietary modifications (such as free fatty acid supplements) may also help.
 Psychological therapies such as behavior modification therapy and family therapy can dampen symptoms.
 In some cases biofeedback or neurofeedback as it now called can help, albeit temporarily.

 All of these approaches have one element in common.
-They are all band-aids.
+They are all band-aids, coping options.
 Their goal is to help ADHD by modifying behavior and changing habits.
 They do not address the source of the problem, the cognitive delays that cause the inattentive behavior.

 If your child has learning difficulties in addition to ADHD symptoms, there is an opportunity to target the cause of the learning difficulty and thereby help both issues in one treatment – the learning difficulty and the ADD.

 Learning difficulties are caused by cognitive skill gaps that will respond to exercise.
 By improving language processing and other cognitive skills, it is possible to significantly boost reading and learning efficiency.
 This is where Gemm Learning can help with its programs for ADD.